Former youth soccer coach sentenced to prison for attempted child enticement

 People are also reading…

-Annette Eyman, a spokeswoman for the Papillion La Vista Schools, said after Marek's arrest in May 2021 the juveniles involved were not believed to be students in the district.
+Annette Eyman, a spokeswoman for the Papillion La Vista schools, said after Marek's arrest in May 2021 that the juveniles involved were not believed to be students in the district.
 Marek, who was not otherwise employed by the district, was terminated after his arrest.